-The Pennsylvania Education Policy Fellowship Program has been sponsored by The Education Policy Leadership Center (EPLC) since 1999, and has nearly 700 graduates who are leaders in organizations and programs across the Commonwealth.
+The Pennsylvania Education Policy Fellowship Program has been sponsored by The Education Policy Leadership Center (EPLC) since 1999, and has over 700 graduates who are leaders in organizations and programs across the Commonwealth.
 Throughout its history, the commitment of EPLC to this Fellowship Program remains the same.
 The Fellowship Program will continue to be Pennsylvania’s premier education policy leadership program for education, community, policy and advocacy leaders!
-For the 2022-2023 Program, Fellows will have the opportunity to work with a diverse and talented cohort of peers from across Pennsylvania, while interacting with session leaders and guests who represent a broad scope of experience and perspective — both statewide and nationally.
-Those who are interested will have the opportunity to earn Act 45/48 credit.
+For the 2023-2024 Program, Fellows will have the opportunity to work with a diverse and talented cohort of peers from across Pennsylvania, while interacting with session leaders and guests who represent a broad scope of experience and perspective — both statewide and nationally.
+Those who are interested will have the opportunity to earn 90 hours of Act 45/48 credit.

 The Education Policy Fellowship Program annually brings together a diverse cohort of professionals from education, human services, government, business, and community organizations.